engineblock/engineblock/at-stdout/src/main/resources/stdout.md

 ## stdout ActivityType Parameters

 - **filename** - this is the name of the output file (defaults to "stdout", which actually writes to stdout, not the filesystem)
-- **yaml** - The file which holds the schema and statement defs.
-    (no default, required)
-- **cycles** - standard, however the activity type will default this to however many statements are included in the current activity, after tag filtering, etc.
-   default: 0
-- **alias** - this is a standard engineblock parameter
-   default: derived from the yaml
 - **newline** - whether to automatically add a missing newline to the end of any statements.
    default: true
+- **format** - which format to use.
+If provided, the format will override any statement formats provided by the YAML. valid values are (csv, readout, json, inlinejson, and assignments)

 ## Configuration

 This activity type uses the uniform yaml configuration format.
 For more details on this format, please refer to the [Standard YAML Format](http://docs.engineblock.io/user-guide/standard_yaml/)

 ## Configuration Parameters